wortiz/seacas/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 ========================

-TriBITS has built-in support for projects involving multiple `TriBITS Repositories`_ which contain multiple `TriBITS Packages`_.
+TriBITS has built-in support for projects involving multiple `TriBITS Repositories`_ which contain multiple `TriBITS Packages`_ (see `How to set up multi-repository support`_).
 The basic configuration, build, and test of such projects requires only raw CMake/CTest, just like any other CMake project (see `TriBITS System Project Dependencies`_).
 Every TriBITS project automatically supports tacking on add-on TriBITS packages and TPLs through the `${PROJECT_NAME}_EXTRA_REPOSITORIES`_ cmake cache variable as described in `Enabling extra repositories with add-on packages`_.
 In addition, a TriBITS project can be set up to pull in other TriBITS Repositories using the `<projectDir>/cmake/ExtraRepositoriesList.cmake`_ file.
-A special form of this is a `TriBITS Meta-Project`_ that contains no native packages or TPLs of its own.
+A special form of this type of project is a `TriBITS Meta-Project`_ that contains no native packages or TPLs of its own.
 The ability to create meta-projects out of individual TriBITS repositories allows TriBITS to be used to provide coordinated builds (or meta-builds) of large aggregations of software.

 To help set up a full-featured development environment (i.e. not just the basic configure, build, test, and install) for TriBITS projects with multiple